 A general rule of thumb for harvesting green or yellow beans is to harvest them as soon as they reach a size that you can comfortably hold between your thumbs.

 The best way to harvest your green beans is by pulling them.
-This will help avoid damaging the plant and prevents dirt from getting on the harvest.
+This will help avoid damaging the plant and prevent dirt from getting on the harvest.

 Grow Your Own Fresh Homegrown Green Beans!